 the American Guild of Organists where he earned a Colleague Certification in Organ Performance.
 He studied organ with Edward Murray.
 Paul enjoys spending time with his wife of over thirty years, and their nineteen-year old son.
 In his spare time, Paul loves to garden and ponder social justice issues of equality, diversity, and poverty.

-Ruby Cullen (Young Achilles) is a high school sophomore from Houston, Texas.
-She recently discovered her love of musical theatre after performing in her school’s production of Mamma Mia! and is beyond thrilled to be a part of Aristos.
-Aside from singing & acting, Ruby also trains in modern, contemporary, and aerial dance.
+Ruby Cullen (Young Achilles) is a high school junior from Houston, Texas.
+She discovered her love of musical theatre two years ago while performing in her school’s production of Mamma Mia! and is beyond thrilled to be a part of Aristos.
+Aside from singing & acting, Ruby also trains in ballet, modern, contemporary, and aerial dance with the dance-theater company Open Dance Project.
 She would like to thank her family for their support & encouragement!

 Chester Wooldridge (Automedon) has been in love with Aristos since he was first asked to record some early demos as Achilles for the Olympus cast, and he is ecstatic to be a part of the show again!
 His most recent theatre credits include Mr. Body in Clue and Ezekiel Cheever in The Crucible.
 In his free time, Chester enjoys drawing cartoons, singing tenor in his high school choir, and playing with his cat, Rasputin.
 He will attend college in the fall and plans to study Biology and Art at the University of Chicago.

 Julia Stewart (Iphis) is excited to take on her first acting role with Aristos!
-She is a freshman at the University of California, Santa Cruz planning to study astrophysics, and she has done theater tech for seven high school productions (Our Town, Hair, Once Upon A Mattress, Working, Godspell, Cabaret, How To Succeed In Business Without Really Trying).
+She is a sophomore at the University of California, Santa Cruz studying astrophysics, and she has done theater tech for seven high school productions (Our Town, Hair, Once Upon A Mattress, Working, Godspell, Cabaret, How To Succeed In Business Without Really Trying).
 She also sings for fun and participated in her high school’s choir.
 In her spare time, Julia reads fiction, does creative writing, and hangs out with her sister and her dog.

 Sydney Cook (Young Patroclus) is a high school student from the California Bay Area.
 She first got involved in Aristos: the Musical during its production with HaoExpression as Patroclus and is so excited to continue working on the show for its album!
 Some of her other roles include Rosie in Bye Bye Birdie, Heather McNamara in Heathers, Mrs. Gloop in Willy Wonka, and Oaken in Frozen Jr. Her most recent production was Romeo and Juliet.
 She’s also been studying voice for 4 years and recently taken up dance again.